top of page

 Our Light Blue boy went to a wonderful home and is now known as Lucien (L'Enfant Lucien De Brivali).
 Our yellow girl went to her sire's owners and is living it up with her father as well as her aunt and uncle.
 Her name is Nilla (Brivali At Diamond Sky Steal The Wafers), and she'll be beginning her show career later this year.

-Dark blue, purple, and orange girls will be staying and also hitting the show circuit later this year.
-We named dark blue Valentino (Brivali's Good Old-Fashioned Lover Boy), purple Toula (Brivali's Lightning Before the Thunder), and orange Schatzi (Brivali's Treasure).
+Dark blue, pink, purple, and orange girls will be also hitting the show circuit later this year.
+We named dark blue Valentino (Brivali's Good Old-Fashioned Lover Boy), pink Porsche (Brivali's Firing on all Cylinders), purple Toula (Brivali's Lightning Before the Thunder), and orange Schatzi (Brivali's Treasure).

 bottom of page